Team Urameshi | Supporting Cast | Allies | Main Antagonists | The Three Kings | Other Dark Tournament Participants | Other Characters

 - Stern Teacher: Considering that she's training her student to inherit an incredible amount of spiritual power, she does not fuck around making sure he is ready.

 - Training from Hell: For Yusuke, herself, and the Six Fighters, in the Three Kings arc.
+"Grandma's evil boot camp" sometimes seems like an understatement.
 For instance, one of her practices is "Use your spirit energy to float above the spike.
 We will hold this for twelve hours."

 - Trickster Mentor: Sometimes, as part of Yusuke's Training from Hell.
 He mentions to Kuwabara that he can't tell when she's actually training him or when she's just being an ass.